A day of culture in

 The Tactile Arts building was constructed after Cyclone Tracy as a way to bring people together again and rebuild the community.
-It is still a member-based community arts organisation supporting artists in the Top End.
+It’s still a member-based community arts organisation supporting artists in the Top End.
 With ocean views, the gallery is located in the grounds of the Museum and Art Gallery of the Northern Territory.

 Snap up a bite to eat